-Many want to help but especially as kids get older, parents aren't asked for help as often and don't know what to do.
-There's always some way they can help in the classroom.
+Many parents want to help with school events, however, are not sure how.
+Especially as children get older, parents aren't asked for help as often and don't know how to become involved.
+Keep in mind, even the smallest task, can keep parents involved in school functions.